Adding Functional Decor to an Empty Kitchen Wall

 Our new home has a great kitchen but the wall around the sink is completely empty.
 We have plenty of cupboard/cabinet space on the other side of the kitchen so we didn't need to add much storage space.
 I thought this would be a great time to add a coffee/tea station.
 I also thought little shelves for plants, candles, and décor would be a nice touch.

-For the shelves on the bigger wall, I just found an old piece of wood that was probably leftover form an old project.
+For the shelves on the bigger wall, I found an old piece of wood that was leftover form an old project.
 I cut it to size and gave everything a thorough sanding.
 In this photo, you can see that I cut four pieces, but I ended up only using two for this project.

 After sanding, I gave the wood two coats of Minwax ebony stain.
 To give it a shiny look, I used a high gloss Rustoleum Clear Topcoat.

 I used Ekby brackets from IKEA.
 I also used IKEA Kungsfors Rail Bars to add hanging storage below the shelves.